buddhist-uni/buddhist-uni.github.io/_tags/cambodian.md

 but during the early modern period, it largely came under Siamese influence, shifting Cambodian Buddhism towards Thai-style Theravāda, which it still resembles today.

-During the Khmer Rouge (1975–1979), Buddhism in Cambodia was largely destroyed, but thanks to the efforts of many Cambodians, both within the country and across the diaspora, Cambodian Buddhism today is slowly starting to grow back from its deep roots.
+During the Khmer Rouge (1975–1979), Buddhism in Cambodia was almost entirely destroyed, but today it is slowly growing back thanks to its international seeds and deep roots.